John Marshall Harlan: Family

 In December 1856, Harlan married Malvina French Shanklin, the daughter of an Indiana businessman.
 According to friends and Shanklin's memoirs, theirs was a happy marriage, which lasted until Harlan's death.
 They had six children, three sons and three daughters.
 Their eldest son, Richard, became a Presbyterian minister and served as president of Lake Forest College.
 Their second son, James S. Harlan, practiced in Chicago and served as attorney general of Puerto Rico and chairman of the Interstate Commerce Commission.
 Their youngest son, John Maynard Harlan, also practiced in Chicago and served as an alderman.
 John Maynard's son, John Marshall Harlan II, served as a Supreme Court Associate Justice from 1955 until 1971.

-Harlan had suffered from financial problems throughout his tenure on the Court and left minimal assets for the support of his widow, Malvina Shanklin Harlan, and two unmarried daughters.
+Harlan had suffered from financial problems throughout his tenure on the Court and left minimal assets for the support of his widow and two unmarried daughters.
 In the months following Harlan's death, leading members of the Supreme Court Bar established a fund for the benefit of the Harlan survivors.

 Religious beliefs

-Harlan was fervently religious, and legal scholar James W. Gordon argued that his faith ”was the most important lens through which he viewed the people and events of his life”.
+Harlan was fervently religious, and legal scholar James W. Gordon argued that his faith "was the most important lens through which he viewed the people and events of his life".
 A conservative Presbyterian, he favored the Old School branch of that denomination, opposed higher criticism, and stridently adhered to Calvinism.
 During his tenure as a justice, he was an elder at the New York Avenue Presbyterian Church in Washington, D.C., and there he taught a Sunday school class of middle-aged men from 1896 until his death in 1911.